yogan/advent-of-code/everybody-codes/README.md

 ### [Quest 6: Mentorship Matrix](https://everybody.codes/event/2025/quests/6)

 - [Python](2025/quest-06-python/ec.py)
-- initial version was brute-force for part 3, which took ~ 1 min. (iterating over a `1_000 * 10_000` long array is no fun)
+- initial version was brute-force for part 3, which took ~ 1 min (iterating over a `1_000 * 10_000` long array is no fun)
 - final version considers the repeating middle parts and is fast
 - tricky that the splitting up works for the real long input, but not for the